 Several solutions can be implemented:

 - Directly execute the query (with the HExecuteSQLQuery function) as many times as necessary, each time modifying the Variable (s).

 - Prepare the query to be executed (function HPrepareSQLQuery) as well as the different variables to be modified then execute the query as many times as necessary with the function HExecuteSQLQuery.
 This second solution is much faster and it optimizes the time taken to browse the result of a query (for a Select query).

 cannot be used to prepare a stored procedure that returns records.
 You must use HExecuteSQLQuery

-To prepare and run a query several times, you must:
+To prepare and run a query multiple times, you need to:

 - Declare a data source.
-This data source will contain the result of SQL query.
+This data source will contain the result of the SQL query.

 - Declare the different variables of the query.

 The variables are string variables by default.
 Their type can be specified by using Type on the variable.

 - Specify the value of the different parameters to take into account and run the query with HExecuteSQLQuery.
 Only the name of the data source that corresponds to the query must be specified.